Doctor of Musical Arts (DMA) Handbook

 Student Responsibilities

 You are expected to know the requirements of your program as found in this handbook and the online Academic Catalog for the year you begin your studies.
-You are responsible for knowing the policies and procedures that govern your advancement through the program.
+You are responsible for knowing the policies and procedures that govern your advancement through the graduate program.
 Not knowing about a requirement does not excuse you from meeting that requirement.

 Official Communication